25

 • For list of foreign embassies and consulates in Finland, please see the website of the Ministry for Foreign Affairs of Finland.

-• As in any large city, pickpocketing is also present in Helsinki.
+• In general, Helsinki is a safe and well-organized city.
+However, as in any large city, pickpocketing is present also in Helsinki.
 Watch out for your belongings especially in crowded areas.

 Traffic & getting around